paaguti/textadept-file-diff/README.md

 ## Compiling

-This is a pure Lua implementation that only needs to include a couple of external file.
-You have a Makefile to include dependencies:
+This is a pure Lua implementation that only needs to include external files:

+1. `diff_patch_match.lua` from https://github.com/google/diff-patch-match
+2. `bit32.lua` Lua from the Lua source

+`diff_patch_match.lua` needs to be patched, because TextAdept doesn't include Lua libraries like bit32.

+You have a Makefile to include and patch dependencies with:

     make deps

 ## Usage